Brian Whitfield was born in Fort Worth, Texas, raised as a traditional Southern gentleman in the hills and mountains of western North Carolina.

 Ten days after Brian graduated high school he spent his summer vacation training to be a United States Marine at the infamous Parris Island Marine Corps Recruit Depot.
 Two days after his graduation from Parris Island, the newly christened Marine married his high school sweetheart.

 In 2003 Brian and his wife Beth opened their first store, after running a home based business for two years.
-Beth and Brian now own and operate small chain of full service salons, Hair Body and Sol, Inc., and HBS Revolution, LLC, both located in San Diego, California, and they have HBS Serendipity, Inc., and Latitude 55, LLC, located in Ketchikan, Alaska.
+Beth and Brian now own and operate a couple of small businesses, Hair Body and Sol, Inc., located in San Diego, California, and they have HBS Serendipity, Inc., and Latitude 55, LLC, located in Ketchikan, Alaska.
 Brian also owns and operates a precious metals exchange company, Pacific Coin Exchange, also located in San Diego.

 Outside of being a serial entrepreneur, another one of Brian’s passions is teaching and education.
 Brian has been an associate professor teaching in the business and computer science departments at different Universities, teaching in both traditional (physical classroom) and online classrooms, since 2000.